bacteria · enumeration device · VNBC · rapid testing · on-site · labeling · CMOS sensor

 What is the difference to ATP testing?

-ATP testing is a hygiene management method that uses ATP (adenosine triphosphate) as an indicator.
-ATP is an energy molecule found in all animals and plants.
-Because it is also present in bacteria, ATP testing cannot accurately measure bacterial counts and is therefore unsuitable for microbiological testing.
++- ATP testing is a hygiene management method that uses ATP (adenosine triphosphate) as an indicator of contamination.
+ATP is an energy-carrying molecule found in all plants and animals, and since it also includes bacteria, ATP testing is not suitable for measuring bacterial counts alone and therefore cannot be used for microbiological testing.

 Where is the correlation to the culture method?